 - Medicare supplement insurance plan

 You can find out about plans offered where you live at Medicare.gov or directly from the insurance companies.
 You can apply online, by phone or through a local insurance agent.
-Many agents hold events at community locations where you can go and get your questions answered first-hand and in person.
-Watch for announcements in the mail, at your pharmacy or anywhere else that community events might be held in your neighborhood.

 Keep in mind that if you don’t get drug coverage or Medicare supplement insurance when you’re first eligible, you may have fewer choices and pay more to get it later.